So, what is a sales strategy really?

 SEO also makes your website more visible online and this higher visibility gets more of your target audiences to discover you for your most-profitable keywords.

-And that 82% of buyers read at least five or more content pieces from a vendor before making a purchase decision?
+And that, according to research, 82% of buyers read at least five or more content pieces from a vendor before making a purchase decision?

 So if your sales team doesn’t have the right content to assist your leads to make the purchase or help them reach the more advanced stages of the sales funnel, the prospective customer will leave.